pterodactyl/documentation/community/config/eggs/creating_a_custom_image.md

 ## Run the Command
 The last step is to run this modified startup command, which is done with the line `${MODIFIED_STARTUP}`.

+### Note
+Sometimes you may need to change the permissions of the `entrypoint.sh` file, on linux you can do this by executing `chmod +x entrypoint.sh` in the directory where the file is.